Everything You Need To Know

 Tourist Sites & Activities

 There are standard local packaged tours available.
 Take a taxi from the market stand and get set for local sightseeing tours.
 You can plan east Kalimpong in about 4 hours and west Kalimpong in another 4 hours.
 On other days make day trips to some lovely places like Lava, Loleygaon, the new Nok-dara boating complex (about 40kms away), the quaint village Pedong... enjoy the drive and see the attractions & view points around those places.

 Where to stay in Kalimpong

 Kalimpong offers a wide range of accommodations.
 There are several heritage hotels and lodges, all inclusive tourist complexes, luxury hotels & resorts, as well as budget hotels, homestays and guesthouses.
-I have reviewed a select set of such hotels on this page
+There are some that offer lovely view of the mountains including the Kanchenjung range, while some are located in more convenient locations than the others.
+I have reviewed a select set of such hotels under Nice cheap & luxury hotels in Kalimpong

 You can also use the search box below to find all the good hotels in Kalimpong.
 You can then sort the list by price, property type etc, go through the amenities, guest reviews & scores and book a hotel at attractive low rate.
 This service is provided by World's no.1 online hotel booking site.

 Where to dine in Kalimpong

 While most hotels have in-house restaurants and room services, the main market in Kalimpong has several mid-range and budget restaurants of different types including vegetarian food, Chinese and Indian food.
+There are also a few nice cafes here.
 More info about Kalimpong restaurants...

 The main market area and shops are on Rishi road which is the main road leading from the tri-junction market square.
 You should also visit the Old Market (bazaar) at 10th mile which too is full of shops.
 The Old Bazaar used to be a very busy shopping center during the trading days with Tibet.